Prime

 What is the US tax treatment for ETH staking?

-When you receive your liquid rewards in your Coinbase Prime account, Coinbase will consider rewards earned from staking ETH as taxable income.
+When you receive your liquid rewards in your Coinbase Prime account, Coinbase will consider rewards earned from staking ETH as taxable income and subject to any required tax information reporting.
 Subject to future guidance from the IRS, ETH staking rewards are considered income, just like any other kind of staking rewards.

-Future Rewards: Moving forward: both ETH staking transaction and validator rewards will be considered income when they are paid, using the market price of ETH as of the date they are received.
+Rewards: Both ETH staking transaction and validator rewards will be considered income when they are received, using the market price of ETH as of the date they are received.

-Tax treatment for ETH staking may differ based on your jurisdiction and regulations; please contact a qualified tax accountant for more information.
+Tax treatment for ETH staking outside of the US may differ based on your jurisdiction and regulations; please contact a qualified tax accountant for more information.

 Related articles and sources: